lsoenning/tlda/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# tlda
+# tlda : Tools for language data analysis

 <!-- badges: start -->
 <!-- badges: end -->

-This package includes a number of utility functions and resources for language data analysis.
-At the moment, the focus is on corpus-linguistic **dispersion analysis** (see Gries 2021; Sönning 2025), which quantifies how widely and/or evenly and item is distributed across corpus parts.
+This package includes a number of utility functions and resources for analyzing linguistic data.
+At the moment, the focus is on corpus-linguistic **dispersion analysis** (see Gries 2020; Sönning 2025), which quantifies how widely and/or evenly and item is distributed across corpus parts.
 This kind of analysis requires two variables:

 - the *subfrequencies*, i.e. the number of times the item is found in each corpus part